-The 5 most Secret gardens
+The 5 most secret gardens in Ghent

 A secret garden lies hidden behind the Sint-Pietersabdij on the slopes above the River Scheldt.
 Entered by an old coach gate, this romantic spot dates back to the 9th century when the hillside was terraced to create a vineyard.
 The site was restored in 1983 and replanted with fruit trees, vines and herbs.
 It is popular with students, but sometimes you have the place to yourself.
 Not open on Mondays.